-The political and security situation in Jordan is rather stable, despite ongoing armed conflicts in neighbouring countries (Israel/Palestine, Syria, Iraq, and Lebanon).1 However, because of its geographical proximity to those conflicts, Jordan has high levels of weapons and ammunition trafficking.2 According to reports, Jordan no longer has landmines on its territory.3 The country is involved in an armed conflict against the Islamic State group in Syria and part of the Saudi-led coalition against the Houtis in Yemen.4
+The political and security situation in Jordan is relatively stable, despite ongoing armed conflicts in neighbouring countries (Israel/Palestine, Syria, Iraq and Lebanon).1 Given its geographical proximity to these conflicts, however, Jordan has high levels of weapons and ammunition trafficking.2 According to reports, landmines are no longer present on its territory.3 The country is involved in an armed conflict against the Islamic State group in Syria and part of the Saudi-led coalition against the Houtis in Yemen.4

-NATO and the Small Arms Survey have been assisting with the through-life management of ammunition.
-Efforts have included the creation of a demilitarisation centre, providing equipment to test older ammunition systems, destroying obsolete ammunition, national trainings on Physical Security and Stockpile Management (PSSM), and Disarmament, Demobilisation and Reintegration (DDR) activities.4
+NATO and the Small Arms Survey have supported the through-life management of ammunition.
+Efforts have included creating a demilitarisation centre; destroying obsolete ammunition; and providing equipment to test older ammunition systems, national-level training on physical security and stockpile management, and disarmament, demobilisation and reintegration (DDR) activities.5

 Launch the country dashboard